Sparse polynomial surrogates for aerodynamic computations with random inputs: Application to the two-dimensional RAE 2822 transonic airfoil

 Multi-dimensional quadratures (cubatures) may subsequently be obtained by tensorization and/or sparsification of these one-dimensional rules.
 Firstly, a multi-dimensional tensorized grid is obtained by the straightforward product rule:

-It contains $\nquad=\level^D$ grid points, \emph{i.e.} $\nquad=1000$ for the present Test Case ($\level=10$, $D=3$).
+It contains $\nquad=\level^D$ grid points, \emph{i.e.} $\nquad=1,000$ for the present Test Case ($\level=10$, $D=3$).
 Of course the order $N$ could be adapted depending on the $d$--th variable parameter.
 Secondly, a sparse cubature rule can be derived thank to the Smolyak algorithm \cite{SMO63}.
-The so-called $\level$--th level, $D$-dimensional sparse rule $\cubature_{D,\level}$ is obtained by the following linear combination of product formulas \cite{WAS95}:
+The so-called $\level$--th level, $D$-dimensional sparse grid $\cubature_{D,\level}$ is obtained by the following linear combination of product formulas for the nodes~\cite{WAS95}:

-For example, if $\level=5$ and $D=3$ one has $\nquad=99$ for the total number of grid points using a one-dimensional GJL quadrature $\Theta_1^\level$ as the generating rule, and:
+For example, if $\level=5$ and $D=3$ one has $\nquad=99$ for the total number of grid points using a one-dimensional GJL quadrature $\smash{\Theta_1^j}$ as the generating rule, and:

 By a direct extension of the arguments devised by Novak \& Ritter~\cite{NOV99} or Heiss \& Winschel~\cite{HEI08}, it can be shown that such a $\level$--th level, $D$-dimensional sparse rule based on the GJL one-dimensional rule is exact for $D$-dimensional polynomials of total order $2\level-3$.
-The total number of integration points of the rule is given for $D\gg 1$ by the estimate $\nquad=\smash{\mathrm{O}(\smash{\frac{(2D)^\level}{\level!}})}$ (see \emph{e.g.} Heiss \& Winschel~\cite{HEI08} and references therein), which typically outperforms the product rule with $n=\level^D$ for $D\geq 4$.
+The total number of integration points of the rule is given for $D\gg 1$ and $\level$ fixed by the estimate $\nquad=\smash{\mathrm{O}(\smash{\frac{(2D)^\level}{\level!}})}$ (see \emph{e.g.} Novak \& Ritter~\cite{NOV99} and references therein; the dual estimate for $D$ fixed and $\level\gg 1$ is $\nquad=\smash{\mathrm{O}(\smash{\frac{(2\level)^D}{D!}})}$), which typically outperforms the product rule with $n=\level^D$ for $D\geq 4$.
 It is gathered in the Table \ref{tb:sparseGJLrule} below for various combinations $(D,\level)$.
 The sparse rule is plotted in \fref{fg:2D-10levelS} for $\level=10$ and $D=2$, and in \fref{fg:3D-6levelS} for $\level=6$ and $D=3$ together with the corresponding product rule in \fref{fg:2D-10levelT} and \fref{fg:3D-6levelT}, respectively, for illustration purposes.
 We note that since the underlying one-dimensional GJL rule is not nested, the multi-dimensional rules are not either.
 Also the weights of the latter may be negative for some nodes although the underlying one-dimensional rules have positive weights.